santhoshmeda/iot-310/week1/lab1/lab1.md

 Let's try something a little different, we've converted a `python` file from Course 2 to be written in `javascript` that we will run on the RPi using `node` for the runtime.

+This file has been added for your convenience as `centralEdgeV1-mqttTest.js` wthin this directory.

 ### Install Node.js and NPM

 The following commands will install `node` and `npm` binaries to your RPi.